Let’s talk about 10-year maintenance plans for Sectional Title Schemes

 WHAT IS ESSENTIAL?

-- Most important: It is the law – The Sectional Title Schemes Management Act No. 8 of 2011 (STSMA) View here.
+- Most important: 10-year maintenance plans for Sectional Title Schemes is required by law – The Sectional Title Schemes Management Act No. 8 of 2011 (STSMA).

 - The Trustees are obliged to prepare The Maintenance, Repair & Replacement Plan (MRRP) for common property in writing.
 This should include the following: